-6.4 Next Steps and Coordination
+6.4 Coordination

-At key points during the Environmental Impact Statement (EIS) process, Triangle Transit and the FTA have consulted with representatives from federal, state, regional, and local agencies that have jurisdiction over the public park properties and wildlife refuges.
+At key points during the Environmental Impact Statement (EIS) process, Triangle Transit and the FTA have consulted with representatives from federal, state, regional, and local agencies that have jurisdiction over the public park properties, wildlife refuges, and historic resources.
 A list of these consultation efforts is included in Table 6.4-1.
-Coordination letters related to the consultation process are included in appendix G. Related coordination activities have also occurred throughout the Section 106 of the NHPA and Tribal Consultation process.
-This coordination is summarized in DEIS section 4.5.
+Coordination letters related to the consultation process are included in DEIS appendix G. Letters of concurrence from the agencies with jurisdiction over Section 4(f) properties for which de minimis impacts determinations were made are included in FEIS/ROD appendix A. Related coordination activities have also occurred throughout the Section 106 of the NHPA and Tribal Consultation process.
+This coordination is summarized in DEIS section 4.5. and further coordination following the publishing of the DEIS are included in FEIS/ROD appendix B.

 Consistent with 49 U.S.C. § 303 and 23 C.F.R.
-Part 774, copies of this Draft Section 4(f) evaluation have been provided for coordination and comment [tb2] to the officials with jurisdiction over the Section 4(f) resources, the Department of the Interior, and key North Carolina agencies.
-[FTA3] This draft evaluation will be made available to officials/agencies with jurisdiction, the Department of the Interior, other appropriate parties, and the public for a 45-day comment period.
+Part 774, copies of the Draft Section 4(f) evaluation were provided for coordination and comment to the officials with jurisdiction over the Section 4(f) resources, the Department of the Interior, and key North Carolina agencies.
+The draft evaluation was made available to officials/agencies with jurisdiction, the Department of the Interior, other appropriate parties, and the public for a 45-day comment period from August 28, 2015 to October 13, 2015.

-Triangle Transit and the FTA will continue to consult with affected agencies regarding the impacts of the proposed D-O LRT Project on the features and attributes of Section 4(f) properties, and provide opportunity for public comment.
-A final Section 4(f) evaluation and the FTA's Section 4(f) determination will be part of the combined FEIS/ROD.
+Triangle Transit and the FTA will continue to consult with affected agencies regarding the impacts of the proposed D-O LRT Project on the features and attributes of Section 4(f) properties.